glouie/jira.nvim/README.md

   statusline = {
     enabled = true,
-    -- set to false to leave your statusline untouched output = "statusline",
+    -- set to false to leave your statusline untouched output = "message",
-    -- set to "message" to echo hover text instead of updating the statusline max_length = 80,
+    -- "message" shows in the command area; use "statusline" or "lualine" to embed it there max_length = 80,
     -- truncate long summaries to avoid crowding the bar (0 means no limit) loading_text = "Loading...",